 The Next Step

-Step two in the new safety initiative at Centennial Coal is the Next Step program, which commenced at the beginning of 2012, with the intention of building on the foundation stones laid during the Step Change initiative.
+Step two in the new safety initiative at Centennial is the Next Step program, which commenced at the beginning of 2012, with the intention of building on the foundation stones laid during the Step Change initiative.

 This behavioural safety initiative is an extension of the previous program and is about embedding leadership qualities and tools into our business to prevent injuries from occurring.
 The key message of this program is that crew by crew, shift by shift, day by day we can work towards a zero harm workplace.

-Next Step focusses on the continued development of our 'safety leaders' - the line managers and supervisors – and to provide the leadership tools to assist with employee engagement, positive safety interactions and effective communication strategies.
+Next Step focuses on the continued development of our 'safety leaders' - the line managers and supervisors – and to provide the leadership tools to assist with employee engagement, positive safety interactions and effective communication strategies.

 The program also looks at processes for supporting employees to be healthier through: